samueljeffrey/nc-news-back-end/README.md

 #### The hosted API can be found here: https://samueljeffrey-nc-news.herokuapp.com/api.

 #### I've also made a hosted front end React App, which makes use of this API, and can be found here: https://samuel-jeffrey-nc-news.netlify.app/.
+Its Github repository is found here: https://github.com/samueljeffrey/nc-news.

 ---